Filter by Category

 Please dress safely and appropriately.
 Arrive for class in all-natural fiber clothing, long pants, and closed-toe, closed-heel shoes with socks that protect up to the ankle.
 Long hair should be tied back and synthetic hair should be covered with all-natural fiber fabric.
 Nylon, polyester, spandex, or other synthetics are not recommended around machines, equipment, or processes that can produce hot fragments, sparks, or flames.
 Please avoid synthetic blends, as 100% cotton is recommended.
 Layers are encouraged, as the studio can begin cool then become very hot.

-Welding students are recommended to wear long sleeve shirts to prevent arc-flash burns.
-Additional protective gear shall be provided as needed.
+Welding students are advised to wear long sleeve shirts to prevent arc-flash burns (much like a sunburn).

 Class Policies & Information: